kerimkaynakcigames/Sequentior/docs/sequentials/lightsequentials/sequential_changelightcolor.md

     This sequential derives from __Object Returner Sequential__ and gets all its properties from that sequential.
 So, to learn about the __Target Object Options__ please see [Object Returner Sequential](../sequentialobjectreturner/index.md)

 !!! note "Animation Options"
     This sequential derives from __Animation Sequential__ and gets all of its properties.
-So, to learn about the __Animation Options please see [Animation Base](../animationsequentials/index.md)
+So, to learn about the __Animation Options please see [Animation Base](index.md)

 !!! warning "Target Object"

-    Target Object (or Target Objects if Multiple Objects are returned) needs to be TextMeshPro type.
-So please make sure that the game object assigned in this field has a TextMeshPro component attached.
+    Target Object (or Target Objects if Multiple Objects are returned) needs to be Light type.
+So please make sure that the game object assigned in this field has a Light component attached.
 Otherwise you'll see a runtime error log when this sequential plays.

 ## Color Change Type